 The Company's principal executive offices, as well as its research and development facility, are located in approximately 22,523 square feet of office space in San Diego, California.
 The term of the lease for the Company's offices continues through June 30, 2019.
 The annual base rent under the lease is approximately \$471,000 per year and is subject to annual increases of approximately 3% per year.
 In connection with the lease, the Company received tenant improvement allowances totaling \$675,690.
 These lease incentives are being amortized as a reduction of rent expense over the term of the lease.
-As of June 30, 2015, the unamortized balance of the lease incentives was \$419,619, of which \$104,905 has been included in other current liabilities and \$314,714 has been included in other non-current liabilities.
+As of December 31, 2015, the unamortized balance of the lease incentives was \$367,166, of which \$104,905 has been included in other current liabilities and \$262,261 has been included in other non-current liabilities.
 Under the terms of the lease, the Company issued a standby letter of credit to the landlord that allows for one or more draws of up to \$210,000 over the term of the lease.
+The offices of IDchecker are located in the Netherlands and the term of the lease continues through May 31, 2020.
+The annual base rent under the lease is approximately €48,000 per year.
 The Company believes its existing properties are in good condition and are sufficient and suitable for the conduct of its business.